Rainier Brewing Company: Creative packaging

 From 1952 to 1964, Rainier came packaged in a series of decorative beer cans known as the Rainier Jubilee Series.
 First in the series were a set of Christmas cans marketed in late 1952 and again in late 1953; these cans are rare and highly collectible today.
 The Christmas cans proved such a success that Rainier's use of decorative Jubilee Series cans continued for over a decade, with thousands of different designs.
 Most of these are not as rare and collectible as the Christmas cans, but the "reindeer" cans (which were sold only in Alaska), and the first pull tab Jubilee cans (made only in the last couple of years of the Jubilee Series) are also considered rare.
+Jubilee cans were re-released in 2013 as an homage to the versions in the 50s and 60s, and beginning around 2021, the brand re-conceptualized Jubilee under leadership of Sean McKillop, Rainier Brand Director.
+The modern Jubilee cans feature illustrations that pay tribute to various pieces of the brands history.
+In 2024, the Jubilee illustration referenced the most iconic Rainier print ad of all time, Barbeerian vs Sasquatch, and in '25 featured a modern scene depicting the iconic motorcycle commercial from the 1980s.

+Other Products

 Other brands of beer brewed by Sick's Rainier Brewing during this time included Rheinlander and Sick's Select.
 Later, the Rainier brewery would also take over brewing Heidelberg beer after its brewery in Tacoma, Washington, closed.
 Each of these brands (as well as rival Northwest brands Lucky Lager, Olympia, and Blitz-Weinhard) were once staples in the Pacific Northwest beer market, but starting in the 1960s and 1970s began losing market share to the major national brands.

+In 2020, Rainier Brewing introduced their first distilled alcohol: Mountain Fresh Gin.
+It is brewed in Oola's Distillery in Capitol Hill.